msa-ez/msa-ez.github.io/content/custom-template/template-editor.md

 description: ''
 sidebar: 'started'
 ---
+# Template Editor

 After explaining how to utilize Template Editor by creating custom templates, let's delve into using the Template Editor with the templates integrated into MSAEZ.

 ![](https://github.com/msa-ez/platform/assets/123912988/cc4af1ed-58eb-4829-b571-8fd11fbe1dc0)